-Once the DTC has been approved by Canada Revenue Agency, a number of things can happen.
-If you were able to take advantage of the new T2201 form section where you can tick the box in Section 3, CRA will re-evaluate your returns from prior years and if appropriate, they will issue a refund to you.
-If you are not able to take advantage of Section 3 then you can commence the back filing process.
-The back-filing process is very simple; so simple in fact that virtually anyone can do it.
-Therefore, why pay any of the many tax re-file firms that have sprung up in our community in the last few years anywhere from 15% to 35% of the refund for a task that can be completed by you in about 10 minutes?
+Why pay any of the many tax re-file firms that have sprung up in our community in the last few years anywhere from 15% to 35% of the refund for a task that can be completed by you in about 10 minutes?
 The Federal Government has some serious concerns about the amount that these firms are charging and so has launched an enquiry process with a view toward limiting the amount they are allowed to charge.
 Some of those firms are not even represented by trained Accountants.

 The choice is yours.
-If you are not comfortable with completing and submitting forms, then by all means talk to an Accountant and have him or her re-file for you for a couple of hundred dollars (ask your accountant for rates).
+If you are not comfortable with submitting a letter to Canada Revenue Agency asking for a review of previous years' tax returns, then by all means talk to an Accountant and have him or her re-file for you for a couple of hundred dollars (ask your accountant for rates).
 If you are not comfortable using an Accountant, then by all means talk to one of the re-file firms and have them re-file for you for a several thousand dollars.
-However if you are interested in saving your hard earned money and are willing to do a little work on your own, then simply follow the step by step instructions that follow to re-file for previously paid taxes.
+However if you are interested in saving your hard earned money and are willing to do a little work on your own, then simply mail a letter to Canada Revenue Agency outlining the details of you claim and asking them to review your returns.
+CRA will do the work for you.

-As a general rule of thumb, when an ODSP recipient lives with his or her family and receives the standard boarder rate of \$863 per month, a family member who provides support to the ODSP recipient ordinarily would be able to get a transfer of the full Disability Tax Credit.
+As a general rule of thumb, if an ODSP recipient lives with his or her family and receives support from them, the family member who provides support to the ODSP recipient ordinarily would be able to get a transfer of the full Disability Tax Credit.
 If the ODSP recipient earns other income, there are some restrictions which must be taken into account.
 Please refer to Canada Revenue Agency tax guides if this is your situation.
-In addition, if the family member provides some or all of the person's food, shelter or clothing, the credit may be able to be transferred even if the person does not live with the family member.
+In addition, if the family member provides some or all of the person's food, shelter or clothing on a regular and consistent basis the credit may be able to be transferred even if the person does not live with the family member.